mdespland/context.Orion-LD/doc/manuals-ld/installation-guide.md

 That's all for the installation guide.
 Now please continue to learn about Orion-LD with the (Getting Started Guide)[doc/manuals-ld/getting-started-guide.md].

-If you feel like running tests, to **really** make sure your Orion-LD Context Broker is working correctly, please follow the instructions in the
-[Installation Guide for Functional Tests] (doc/manuals-ld/installation-guide-for-functional-tests.md).
+If you feel like running tests, to **really** make sure your Orion-LD Context Broker is working correctly, please follow the instructions in the [Installation Guide for Functional Tests](doc/manuals-ld/installation-guide-for-functional-tests.md).

-Or, run the Unit Tests (there are no no specific Unit Tests for the NGSi-LD part, only older orion stuff), how to do it is described [here](doc/manuals-ld/installation-guide-for-unit-tests.md).
+And/Or: run the Unit Tests (there are no specific Unit Tests for the NGSi-LD part, only older orion stuff), how to do it is described [here](doc/manuals-ld/installation-guide-for-unit-tests.md).